Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Property (U), weak eigenvalue gaps and the uniform gap summation property

-\textup{(iv)} $\Gamma$ admits a semisimple representation $\rho_2:\Gamma \rightarrow \mathsf{GL}(n,\mathbb{R})$ with the property } \begin{proof} Suppose that \textup{(i)} holds.
+\begin{proof}[Proof of Theorem \ref{wg}.]
+Suppose that \textup{(i)} holds, i.e $\rho$ is $P_i$-Anosov.
 Then \textup{(ii)} holds since the Floyd boundary identifies with the Gromov boundary of $\Gamma$.
 Moreover, by Theorem \ref{mainproperties} and Proposition \ref{semisimplification}, \textup{(iii)} and \textup{(iv)} hold true for any semisimplification $\rho^{ss}$ of the $P_i$-Anosov representation $\rho$.
 Now let us prove the other implications.
-There exists $c>0$ such that for every $\gamma \in \Gamma$.
-By \cite[Proposition 4.12]{kassel-potrie} it is enough to prove that $\Gamma$ satisfies weak Property $U$.
+We assume that there exists $\varepsilon >0$ such that for every $\gamma \in \Gamma$, By \cite[Prop.
+4.12]{kassel-potrie} it is enough to prove that $\Gamma$ satisfies strong property (U).